UCGIS Fellows Program

 Nominators are strongly encouraged to contact Dr. Lynn Usery (firstname.lastname@example.org) if there are questions related to the nomination.
 Nominators are also encouraged to review the profiles of current fellows.

 Please submit nominations on or before February 1st, 2015.

 Review and Selection Process

 The selection committee consists of all past UCGIS Fellows and the immediate past president, current president and president elect of UCGIS.
 In 2015, no more than two Fellows will be chosen.
 A detailed description of the selection process can be reviewed here.

 Nominators and successful inductees will be notified by the UCGIS President no later than April 1, 2015.

 UCGIS Fellows Recognition

-The successful nominees will be inducted as the 2014 Fellows in a ceremony that will take place during the 2014 UCGIS Symposium, May 19-21 at the Pasadena Hilton in Pasadena, California.
+The successful nominees will be inducted as new Fellows in a ceremony that will take place during the 2015 UCGIS Symposium, May 28 - 30, 2015, in Alexandria, Virginia.